Chapter 1. Application area

 - a time limit was not observed before the EPO (A122 (1) EPC);

-- the rejection of the European patent application or an application,
+- the rejection of the European patent application or of a request,

 - the fact that the application is deemed to be withdrawn,

 - the loss of any other right or of a remedy.

 - a request written must be presented (R136 (1) EPC) and respect the form conditions (signature, margin, etc.) of the R50 EPC, because it & #8217; is a part produced & #8220; later & #8221; (ie on the filing date);

 - the request must be motivated and present the facts to the support of the motion (R136 (2) EPC): it is necessary to prove that the plaintiff / proprietor has exercised all the vigilance required by the circumstances (A122 (1) EPC);